1.1.P.416 Principal carer - shared care

-- whether one carer already qualifies as principal carer of another child (see below for further detail on determinations involving more than one child),
+- whether 1 carer already qualifies as principal carer of another child (see below for further detail on determinations involving more than 1 child)

-- whether only one carer would be eligible for PP,
+- whether only 1 carer would be eligible for PP

 - Note: If either carer has income that fluctuates, the assessment officer may need to look at average income levels over an extended period of time, such as 12 weeks, and